JonasBergHansen/Power-Flow-Balancing-with-Decentralized-Graph-Neural-Networks/README.md

 The YAML file can be found [here](/environment_files/environment_win-64.yml) for Windows 10 and [here](/environment_files/environment_linux-64.yml) for Linux (made with Ubuntu 20.04).
 An equivalent file with Tensorflow 2.6.0 for Intel Macs can be found [here](/environment_files/environment_osx-64.yml) (not tested).

+If the environment created from the YAML file for some reason does not work, a compatible environment can be made from scratch by installing the above versions of Python, Tensorflow and Spektral, along with their dependencies and a compatible version of Matplotlib.

 ---